SolPOCandCo/SolPOC/README.md

 ## User Guide

-A User Guide and differents tutorial are present in the tutorial folders.
-As first users, give us any feedback that will help us make the code easier to understandfor others users.
+A User Guide and different tutorials are present in the tutorial folders.
+As first users, give us any feedback that will help us make the code easier to understand for others users.

 ## Example of COPS use

-COPS can be used for sevaral purposes, but not limited :
+COPS can be used for several purposes, but not limited :
 - antireflective coatings for human eye vision, PV cells or solar thermal application
 - coatings for radiative cooling
 - coatings for optical instruments
 - dielectric / Bragg mirrors
 - low-e coatings (for solar control glass) for building application
-- reflective coatings, using metalic or dielectric layers
+- reflective coatings, using metallic or dielectric layers
 - selective coatings for solar thermal applications (absorb the solar spectrum without radiative losses)
 - PV mirrors for PV/CSP or PV/CST applications